Origin II (Comics) | Review

 What happens when the wild man with claws encounters the birth of scientific evil?
 Origin II picks up where Paul Jenkins left us hanging, finding Logan literally running with wolves in the Canadian wilderness but civilization has plans for feral mutants and those plans involve cages.

 This five-issue sequel from writer Kieron Gillen (Iron Man: Believe, Thor: Siege) and artist Adam Kubert (Wolverine: Back in Japan, X-Men: Fatal Attractions) doesn't recreate the gothic tragedy of its predecessor.
-Instead, it shifts into darker territory where early mutant experimentation meets Logan's primal survival instincts.
+Instead, it shifts into darker territory where early mutant experimentation meets Logan's primal survival instincts head-on.

-Origin II doesn't waste time with gentle reintroductions or lengthy exposition.
-Logan has been living as a wild man for years now, more animal than human, until circumstances force him back into contact with civilization and its dangers.
+Origin II doesn't waste time with gentle reintroductions or lengthy exposition at all whatsoever here.
+Logan has been living as a wild man for years now, more animal than human, until circumstances force him back into contact with civilization and its many inherent dangers.

 ![]() |